jimmoffitt/data-stores/README.md

   + Default: MySQL.
 Other targets: Postgres, sqlite, SQL Server
 + NoSQL code will readily port to other engines.
   + Default: Mongo DB.
 Other targets: Amazon, other cloud dialects.

+Given these core differences, your path to storing Tweets, and the time to get there, will be very different.
+If you are using a database, a first step is designing your schema, creating your tables, and constructing SQL statements for both inserting and retrieving data.
+If you are using a JSON data store, you can skip those steps, write some simple code for inserting the Tweet JSON, and move on to designing queries.

 ## Getting started material <a id="reading" class="tall">&nbsp;</a>